mdda/mdda.github.io/_posts/AI/2016-05-16-paper-compressing-embeddings.md

 ### Accepted to ICONIP 2016!

-I'll do a separate posting when the presentation is done, the code is up, and I'm allowed to host the typo-fixed version of the Arxiv paper.
+I'll do a separate posting when the presentation is done, the code is up, and I'm allowed to host the typo-fixed version of the arXiv paper.

 Also, I'll post the paper's ```BiBTeX``` entry as soon as I get it.